 It is notable that the T7i has a microphone port, which is missing on the TL.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the T7i and the TL have been discontinued, but can regularly be found used on eBay.
+Both the T7i and the TL have been discontinued, but can regularly be found used on ebay.
 The TL was replaced by the Leica TL2, while the T7i was followed by the Canon T8i.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon T7i Manual (free pdf) or the online Leica TL Manual.
+Further information on the features and operation of the T7i and TL can be found, respectively, in the Canon T7i Manual (free pdf) or the online Leica TL Manual.

 So how do things add up?
 Is there a clear favorite between the Canon T7i and the Leica TL?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS Rebel T7i:

 - More detail: Offers more megapixels (24 vs 16.1MP) with a 22% higher linear resolution.